clj-grenada/grenada-spec/GrenadaParts.md

    interoperability issues.
  - Non-standard formats are likely to occur in cases where parts are composed of parts again.
-For example, it would be clumsy to require the lowest-level procedure of the Clojure source extractor to produce complete metadata maps.
+For example, it would be clumsy to require the lowest-level procedure of the Clojure source extractor to produce complete Things.
    Yet, in order to create a full Clojure source extractor, we can wire it up with a couple of transformers to produce standard-compliant data.
 Thus we would have a standard-compliant extractor that is made up of smaller parts that communicate in a non-standard format appropriate to their needs.
- - All the intermediate steps could be transducers, couldn't they?
  - The extractor needs some special semantics like hooks, because there the metadata maps aren't complete and it might be too overkill to assemble a new extractor for every purpose.
 But maybe it wouldn't.
 We'll see.